alessandrodifilippo/alessandrodifilippo.github.io/_pages/about.md

 I am a second-year PhD student in Economics at the **ifo Institute and LMU**.

+Previously, I completed my Master’s at Bocconi University and my Bachelor’s at the University of Salerno, where I’m originally from.

-My interests are in **labor and gender economics**, but I'm generally curious about anything gravitating around applied microeconomics!
+My interests are in **labor and gender economics**, though I’m always curious about topics across applied microeconomics!

 You can find my CV [here](/assets/pdf/Curriculum%20ADF.pdf).
 And for whatever is missing there, feel free to reach out!